 For a long time, I’ve wondered about the power of words.
 I once came across a quote from Friedrich Nietzsche: “All I need is a sheet of paper and something to write with, and then I can turn the world upside down.”
 Ever since I’ve wondered, are words themselves, with no actions behind them, really capable of causing great harm?

-On April 11, 2012, two graduate students who attended the University of Southern California were shot to death in their car, a BMW, near the university campus in Los Angeles.
-Their names were Ming Qu and Ying Wu, and they came from China to study electrical engineering.
+I’ve realized the answer is yes.
+I discovered this four years ago, while reading the news coverage of a terrible tragedy that occurred in Los Angeles.
+On April 11, 2012, two graduate students who attended the University of Southern California were shot to death in their car near the campus.
+Their names were Ming Qu and Ying Wu, and they had come from China to study electrical engineering.
 The murderers were Javier Bolden and Bryan Barnes.
-Both were arrested and later convicted of the crime in 2014.
+Both were arrested and later convicted of the crime.

 Around that time, I saw a headline on the Internet that made a deep impression on me: “Chinese Students Shot in a Luxury Car Near USC.”
 The title suggested that the students were killed because they were being ostentatious.

 I felt uncomfortable when I read this article because I could not find details about how, exactly, these two students had been ostentatious.
 Without details, the article was seeding assumptions.
 It was the power of the words “luxury car” in the headline that set the tone of the story, and led readers to believe that Ming Qu and Ying Wu did something wrong and were not just innocent victims.

 Then I read the comments below the article.
 Some of the popular comments showed “clapping” and “celebration” icons.
 “It is good to know that two bad guys got killed!” said one response.
 “It’s hard to believe that those students can afford a BMW.
 Their parents must be corrupt!” read another comment, which many users liked.